fireship-io/fireship.io/content/lessons/ffmpeg-useful-techniques/index.md

 ### Add Subtitles to a Video

-This example assumes you have an existing SRT or WebVTT file with capations and timestamps for your video.
+This example assumes you have an existing SRT or WebVTT file with captions and timestamps for your video.
 First, use FFmpeg to covert it to ASS format (Advanced SubStation Alpha).

 ```bash
 ffmpeg -i in.srt smart.ass